 The Wrigley Building together with the Tribune Tower across the street forms a skyscraper gateway to Chicago's renowned Michigan Avenue shopping destination popularly known as the Magnificent Mile.
 You'll only be able to scratch the surface of this shopping Shangri-la in a single afternoon, but if you're serious about exploring this mile-long corridor lined with high-end department stores, boutiques and vertical malls from one end to the other, be sure to slip on your most comfortable pair of get-around shoes.

-You've acquainted yourself with Chicago from street level (actually the river is several feet below the street), so now it's time to take in a bird's eye view of this vast metropolis.
-Head to John Hancock Center, a Mag Mile landmark looming more than a thousand feet above Michigan Avenue just a few yards from the castlelike Historic Water Tower.
-In addition to spectacular 360-degree views of the city, 360 CHICAGO (formerly the John Hancock Observatory) on the 94th floor provides interactive exhibits that describe the city and its history.
-One floor above is The Signature Room at the 95th , a restaurant known for its views, its cocktails and its steaks and seafood.
-The traditional tourist uniform of shorts and a T-shirt are OK for lunch, but if you go there for dinner and the amazing nighttime views, you'll need to make a stop back at the hotel for a costume change.
-The Signature Room's dress code policy switches to business casual during dinnertime.
+You've acquainted yourself with Chicago from street level (actually the river is several feet below the street), so now it's time to take in a bird's eye view of the metropolis.
+Head to John Hancock Center (875 N. Michigan Ave.), a Mag Mile landmark looming more than a thousand feet above Michigan Avenue just a few yards from the castlelike Historic Water Tower.
+In addition to spectacular 360-degree views, 360 CHICAGO —John Hancock Center's 94th-floor observation deck—offers interactive exhibits that describe the city and its history.

 Day 2: MorningTake a cab or train to Millennium Park and spend the morning exploring this striking and relatively new public space in the heart of Chicago.
 The closest “L” station is Randolph/Wabash in the Loop.
 Once the site of an ugly parking lot and rail yard, Millennium Park opened in 2004 to wide acclaim and has become one of the most fun places to go in the city.
 The centerpiece Pritzker Pavilion, an outdoor concert venue, was designed by Frank Gehry and displays the artfully folded stainless steel shapes the architect is known for.
 A cage of gracefully curving stainless steel pipes forms a rooflike structure above the seating area and the Great Lawn, which together can accommodate 11,000 music lovers.